FieldAssist/fa_knowledge_bot/README.md

    - No need to re-upload documents every time
    - Incrementally add new documents as needed

-## Technical Details
+## Technical Architecture

+The system uses a sophisticated RAG (Retrieval-Augmented Generation) architecture:

+1. Document Processing:
+   - Text extraction from multiple formats
-- Built with Python 3.11
+   - Chunk splitting with overlap for context
-- Uses Azure OpenAI for embeddings and chat
+   - Azure OpenAI embeddings generation

+2. Vector Store:
-- FAISS vector store for efficient similarity search
+   - FAISS for efficient similarity search
+   - Persistent storage between sessions
+   - Incremental document addition

+3. Query Processing:
+   - Maximum Marginal Relevance search
+   - Context-aware response generation
+   - Source citation tracking

+For more details, see the [Technical Architecture](docs/technical_architecture.md) document.

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Submit a pull request

+Please read our [Development Guide](docs/development_guide.md) for detailed instructions.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+- Azure OpenAI for providing the language models
-- LangChain for document processing and chat chain
+- LangChain for the document processing pipeline
+- FAISS for vector similarity search
 - Streamlit for the web interface

-## Contributing

-Feel free to open issues or submit pull requests for any improvements.